Praga E-55: Design and development

 The prototype was first flown in autumn 1949, and proved to be badly overweight and underpowered.
 It was unable to meet the demanding take-off and landing distance requirements of the specification, with take-off run exceeding the specified distance by 93% while the landing distance was 45% longer than required.
 Tests showed that the aircraft had a dangerous habit of losing height when flaps were retracted after take-off, while ground handling was also poor.
 In June 1950, the Czechoslovak government decided to abandon its observation aircraft programmes, with both the Praga E-55 and the Aero Ae 50 proving disappointing, with the Czechoslovak aircraft industry being directed to concentrate on license-production of Soviet combat aircraft.
-Limited development of the E-55 continued, with fitting a 215 hp M-8 engine, but this engine never became available.
+Limited development of the E-55 continued, with fitting a 215 hp M-8 engine proposed, but this engine never became available.
 Also in 1951, Praga proposed a crop-spraying version, the E-55-H, which would be fitted with a tank for 250 kg of chemicals, but this remained unbuilt.

 In late 1952, the E-55 was transferred to Svazarm, the Czechoslovak paramilitary youth training organisation, where it was used for parachute training and glider towing.
 It was badly damaged in a landing accident at Mladá Boleslav on 29 June 1953, and was not repaired, and was scrapped, with its wing being used as a training aid at the Brno military academy, while its engine was used in the prototype Zlín Z-226.